mattjboland/ci-milestonethree/README.md

 23. IP 0.0.0.0
 24. PORT 5000

-I then linked Heroku to GitHub so that would enable me to a continous delivery.
+I then linked Heroku to GitHub so that would enable me to achieve continous delivery.
 I then pushed everything to GitHub.

 #### Repository